DixonRes/DixonRes/README.md

-# DRsolve: Dixon Resultant & Polynomial System Solver
+# DRSolve: Dixon Resultant & Polynomial System Solver
 A C implementation for computing Dixon resultants and solving polynomial systems over finite fields and the rationals ℚ, based on the FLINT and PML libraries.

 Website: <https://drsolve.github.io>